skazzaks/determine-necessary-modifiers/README.md

     position in the sentence.
 - slice_results.py - Takes the csv output by detect_removable_constituents.py
     and slices it down to an inputted size according to different criteria.
+- helpers.py - A module with a helper class, Story.

 Usage: